Plowing on New Asphalt

 Consider heated driveway mats

-We believe these are the most hassle-free options one can find.
-The mats are energy efficient, so you can set them and forget them.
-The mats remain outdoors all through the winters, are durable enough for cars to drive over, and have a remote-controlled option that you can control while indoors.
+We believe these are the most hassle-free options for plowing on new asphalt.
+The mats are energy efficient, allowing you to set them and forget them.
+Designed to endure winter conditions, they are durable enough for cars to drive over and come with a remote-controlled option, enabling you to manage them from indoors.

 Budgeting for Pavement Preservation and Rejuvenation